waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

   * Three or more cards: *[Misplay Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-misplay-chop-move)*

 ### About Self-Bluffs with Color Clues
+> #### Self-Bluffs with Color Clues
+> * In non-2-player games, Self-Bluffs with color clues are [explicitly illegal](../Reference.md#self-bluffs-with-color-clues-illegal).
+However, in 2-player games, they are allowed.
+> * In other words, if a color clue does not touch a brand-new card and the player who receives the clue knows that the cards touched are not playable, then they know it is a signal to blind-play their Finesse Position.
+> * Thus, Tempo Clues take priority over Self-Color Bluff by means of Occam's Razor.
+> * Note that you are also allowed to perform a Self-Bluff by touching a Chop Moved card.

 * This is one of the most powerful move in 2-player, which not only provides more information on your teammate's clued card, but also get a free blind-card.
 * If you want to play hanabi extremely aggressively, you can perform a *Self-Bluff* by touching any card which is not on slot 1, including a *Chop Moved* card or any other brand-new card (if it has fully context that it is not playable).
 * Game Example (ID: 154213), a *Brown & Light Pink (6 Suits)* game: